Updated on Jan 4, 2023 by Kripal Thapa

 A B.Tech Petrochemical Engineering fresher can earn somewhere between INR 4 - 8 LPA.
 Some of the common job roles include junior project engineer, chemical engineer, drilling engineer, junior reservoir engineer, etc.

-Read More about B.Tech Petrochemical Engineering Salary
+Read More: B.Tech Petrochemical Engineering Salary

 After completing B.Tech in Petrochemical Engineering, one can work in both public and private sectors.
 Graduates take up the role of a petrochemical engineer at several oil refineries and petroleum extraction sites.
 They also take up technician roles in live sites and R&D organizations.
 Listed below are the popular industries that employ Petrochemical Engineering: